Between the days and nights getting darker and the weather getting colder, winter can have a huge impact when it comes to your fitness routine.

-If you’re already working with one, or if you are one and have clients you want to keep on track, there are a number of things you can do to keep fit during winter.
+If you’re already working with one, or if you are one and have clients you want to keep on track, there are a number of things you can do to maintain winter wellness and keep fit during winter.

 - New routines – if you’ve been doing the same routines for the past six months, while they may be working, the cold weather may make you want to stay inside rather than facing a regular routine.
 By mixing up your exercise pattern, or the exercises you do, this will keep the routine fresh and new for you.